MrHydralisk/Lethal-Company-Enhanced-Radar-Booster/Release/README.md

 All features can be enabled/disabled in Config.
 Config can be synchronized between Host and Client.
 # Client/Server
 * Range increase is fully client-sided and can be used anywhere.
-* Teleportation will require all clients to have it installed to it getting desync.
-It won't cause errors, if installed only on one client, but you will see Radar Booster being teleported and interacted, but others will see it still being on same place.
-Won't cause errors.
+* Teleportation of Radar Booster will require all clients to have it installed and utilize networking.
+* Teleportation to Radar Booster is client-sided.
 * Remote scrap is client-sided, but will make it work for everyone in lobby even without being host.

+If want to join lobby without Enhanced Radar Booster, then disable networking in config to avoid kick due to having different mods.
 # My Other Mods
 * [Enhanced Lockpicker](https://thunderstore.io/c/lethal-company/p/MrHydralisk/EnhancedLockpicker/)
 * [Save Our Loot](https://thunderstore.io/c/lethal-company/p/MrHydralisk/SaveOurLoot/)